codePradeep/ReactNativeTraining/README.md

 Email: (this IS public) pradeep.sharma1@successive.tech Logged in as codepradeep on https://registry.npmjs.org/.
 ```
-- Third, you need to create a package.for that create a folder somewhere on your computer and navigate to it.
+- **Third, you need to create a package.**
+  for that create a folder somewhere on your computer and navigate to it.
 The command line version is:
 ```
 # Creating a folder
 mkdir npm-package